-KVCOG AWARDED $500,000 IN ASSESSMENT FUNDING THROUGH EPA BROWNFIELDS PROGRAM
+KVCOG HAS FUNDING TO ASSIST OUR REGION THROUGH EPA BROWNFIELDS PROGRAM

 IMPORTANT LD 2003 INFORMATION